mickaelremilien/os_image_factory/images/bundle-trusty-vpn-site2site-client/README_EN.md

  ### All of this is fine, but you do not have a way to run the stack through the console ?

  Yes !
 Using the console, you can deploy an OpenVPN server:
- 1. Go the Cloudwatt Github in the applications/bundle-trusty-lamp repository
+ 1. Go the Cloudwatt Github in the applications/bundle-trusty-vpn-site2site/bundle-trusty-vpn-site2sitefr1  repository
- 2. Click on the file nammed bundle-trusty-lamp.heat.yml
+ 2. Click on the file nammed bundle-trusty-vpn.heat.yml
  3. Click on RAW, a web page appear with the script details
  4. Save as its content on your PC.
 You can use the default name proposed by your browser (just remove the .txt)
  5. Go to the « [Stacks](https://console.cloudwatt.com/project/stacks/) » section of the console
  6. Click on « Launch stack », then click on « Template file » and select the file you've just saved on your PC, then click on « NEXT »
  7. Named your stack in the « Stack name » field
- 8. Enter your keypair in the « keypair_name » field
+ 8. Complete the parameters fields
  9. Enter the informations for the certificat publishing :
 - ORGANISATION(entre 1 et 40 characters)
 - CITY(entre 1 et 40 characters)